 Information is powerful.
 How we communicate, from the words we choose to our body language, makes an impact.
 My Mercury 1st experience served me well.
 It revealed connections and patterns within me and how they manifest outside of me.
 When I hear feedback I don’t like, I challenge myself to look in that mirror with discernment; to find the parts of me I need to recognize and accept.
 I learned a lot about my relationship with rejection, criticism, and authority.

 “Does it make sense?"
 According to what or whom?
 My Mercury-self is naturally controlling, authoritative, penetrating, and emotional.
-I’m choosing less "lock-down" within myself which makes room.
-The combination of choosing Mercury 1st and my progressed Mars-Mercury conjunction equals doubled down mental action.
+I’m choosing less "lock-down" within myself which makes more room.
+The combination of choosing Mercury 1st and my progressed Mercury-Mars conjunction equals doubled down mental action.
 My Mercury nature is also caring and cooperative; deeply enjoying the sweetness of life and love in all beings.
-I don’t care so much if things "make sense".
-I do care about the accuracy of information, not the crossing t’s and dotting i’s, but the truth that is palpable and emanating from the delivery of the message, in the message itself, and in the messenger.
-I believe in integrity – in being true to who and what you are, as you are changing in each moment.
+I don’t care so much if things "make sense."
+I do care about the accuracy of information - not the crossing t’s and dotting i’s, but the truth that is palpable and emanating from the delivery of the message, in the message itself, and in the messenger.
+I believe in integrity – in being true to who and what I am, as I'm changing in each moment.